Admissions Standards and Procedures

 While completing the online ISU Graduate Admissions Application, provide three letter writers’ email addresses, where prompted.
 Your letter writers will receive an email from the ISU Graduate Admissions Office with instructions for submitting their Letter of Recommendation once your application has been finalized and the application fee has been paid.
 The Department of Psychology will have access to these letters for departmental review.

 The GRE revised General Test is optional.
 The GRE subject exam in Psychology is also optional.
 If you wish to submit your GRE scores, please have them sent electronically by ETS and provide a copy of your GRE scores with percentiles (screen shot or copy) by uploading it to your ISU Graduate Application account.
 Please note that GRE scores are valid for five years.

 6. TOEFL Scores

 TOEFL scores are required for all international students when first language is not English.
 TOEFL is waived only if you have received a degree from a U.S. school.
 Make a copy of your TOEFL scores and upload to your ISU International Graduate Application.
-Domestic student do NOT complete this exam.
+Domestic students do NOT complete this exam.